HydraPak Flux+ 1.5L review: A close-to-perfect bottle with a few shortcomings | CNN Underscored

 There are a few bottles with integrated filters on the market, including the LifeStraw Peak Series Bottle, which we reviewed in the past.
 But when we heard that HydraPak — a brand famous for high-performance, outdoor-centric water storage products — was making a collapsible bottle with a built-in filter, we knew we had to try it.

-We got our hands on the new HydraPak Flux+ 1.5L to give it a try and after weeks of testing, there’s a few things we don’t like, but still a lot to love about this bottle.
+We got our hands on the new HydraPak Flux+ 1.5L to give it a try, and after weeks of testing, there are a few things we don’t like but still a lot to love about this bottle.

 It isn’t perfect, but this collapsible bottle has an incredible flow rate and a durable exterior, making it a top dog in the market of bottles with built-in filters.
 Difficulty keeping it clean, particularly in the long term, hold it back from being a truly great option.